 Another problem is with the handling of the Marcela character from writer and director Fernando León de Aranoa.
 She is incredibly passive when it comes to her situations and decision making.
 It’s another movie example of how a little communication could solve a lot of the problems that come her way.
 We also spend a lot of time just watching Marcela think, stare, and look concerned.
 And trust me, I mean A LOT of time and it ends up bogging the movie down a tad.
 Now I can’t really fault Solier’s performance.
 She’s very good here.
 But de Aranoa chooses to keep his camera in her face for long stretches and directs her to be slow and deliberate with almost everything she does.
 This did eventually slow things down a little too much for me.

 If you can wade through the intentional deliberate pacing and forgive a couple of obvious plot holes, there is a lot to like with “Amador”.
-While these problems were noticeable to me, I can still easily recommend the picture.
-There’s such a great concept at the heart of this story and I really liked watching it all play out.
+There’s such a great concept at the heart of this stor.
 I also think Marcela is a fascinating character and I particularly enjoyed her candid and often times amusing conversations with Amador.
-There are several other things that help make this a good movie.
-But with a little better direction and a sharper script it could have been even better.
+With a little better direction and a sharper script it could have been even better.